HughNian/ncproxy/README.md

-# THIS is ncmq's proxy
+# this is ncmq's proxy
+# :trollface: